xxyzzzq/quex/doc/source-old/input/intro.rst

 The buffer filling procedure must cope with the specialities of operating systems, input stream procedures, and a variety of encodings.
 For this, the filling process is divided into two steps: byte loading and filling.
-Accordingly, there are two base classes ``ByteLoader`` and ``BufferFiller``.
+Accordingly, there are two base classes ``ByteLoader`` and ``LexatomLoader``.
 The task of a byte loader is to grab plain byte streams from an input source.
 The task of a filler is to deliver this data so that it fits the engine's buffer encoding and character width.

-TODO: When to use dedicated ByteLoader, BufferFiller (byte order reversion, start position).
+TODO: When to use dedicated ByteLoader, LexatomLoader (byte order reversion, start position).

 Starting from a position X while not taking it as zero position: